I-Am-Dench/nimbus-launcher/README.md

 #### Windows

-- The client is simply run as `./legouniverse.exe` where the current directory is the configured `Client Directory`.
+- The client is run as `./legouniverse.exe` where the current directory is the configured `Client Directory`.

 #### MacOSX